ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Federation

+This topic is still under discussion, see [issue 79](https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/79)

 Multiple, independently-operated Transparency Services can help secure distributed supply chains, without the need for a single, centralized service trusted by all parties.
 For example, multiple Transparency Service instances may be governed and operated by different organizations that do not trust one another.